abpframework/abp/docs/en/Community-Articles/2020-08-18-DevExtreme-With-ABP/Using-DevExtreme-In-ABP-Based-Application.md

 #### JSON Serialization

 You can see some `JsonProperty` attributes on the DTO properties.
-I uses these attributes because DevExtreme expects `PascalCase` property names in the serialized JSON that is sent to the client.
+I uses these attributes because DevExtreme example expects `PascalCase` property names in the serialized JSON that is sent to the client.
 But ABP Framework & ASP.NET Core conventionally uses `camelCase` property names on JSON serialization.
 Adding these `JsonProperty` attributes ensures that the related properties are serialized as `PascalCase`.

 #### DevExtreme Components vs Application Service Methods